silentshe2p/CS-118/P1/README.md

 - RoutingTable::maskLength(): a helper for lookup() that calculate the length of a mask by bit-wise ANDing every bits of mask with 1

 - RoutingTableEntry RoutingTable::lookup(): check if given ip addr matches a ip addr in the routing table while keeping track of the longest mask length so far

-# Difficulties
-                What                                                                                                 Solved how
-- Understanding what to do (when to send, send to where,...)                                            - Read the specs, lecture notes
-- Be familiar the skeleton code (what function do what, where to use ntohs and htons,...)               - Spend time on it!!!